The one profession that is never out of a job is a good doctor (second most job secure is a good cook).

 Antimicrobials are medications used to treat microbial infections.
 They include antibiotics, antifungals, antivirals, antiparasitics, and various non-pharmaceutical treatments.
 Overuse of a particular antibiotic can cause antimicrobial resistance, rendering that antibiotic useless.

-In the RPG Traveller, Panacea drug augments healing, Medical Slow drug puts the user into a coma for one day during which they experience a month's worth of healing, and Fast drug puts the user into hibernation for 60 days during which they require only 1 day's worth of oxygen and food.
+In the RPG Traveller, Panacea drug augments healing and Medical Slow drug puts the user into a coma for one day during which they experience a month's worth of healing.

 In the RPG Space Opera, a person at death's door can be administered the drug Thanokalamine.
 This will arrest decay of all body tissue (including the brain and nervous system) long enough to get them to a hospital with Death Revival capability.
 Shrewd people in dangerous lines of work wear PMS personal medisensor bracelets that monitor their body's vital signs, injecting thanokalamine at need.
 The comic Murphy's Rules asks the awkward question: how can the drug circulate through the body if the victim's heart has already stopped?
 A less drastic drug Quicktime Regen rapidly increases wound healing rates.